danie11am/danie11am.github.io/_posts/2017-01-27-lessons-learnt-on-swift-3-Migration.md

 ## [Swift 3] Lessons learnt from Swift 3 migration

+[This is a dated post and kept for reference purpose only]

-If you work on iOS projects with Swift, now is the time to migrate them to Swift 3 if that is not done yet.
+If you work on iOS projects with Swift, now (edit: 2017-01) is the time to migrate them to Swift 3 if that is not done yet.
 It is better to do this now rather than being forced to do so when Xcode 8.3 comes out.

 The following are lessons learnt from migrating a project with around 50K LOC.